kaanaksit/odak/docs/odak/wave/calculate_amplitude.md

-# odak.wave.wavenumber
+# odak.wave.calculate_amplitude

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`calculate_amplitude(field)`

+Definition to calculate amplitude of a single or multiple given electric field(s).

 **Parameters:**

-    wavelength   : float
-                   Wavelength of a wave in mm.
+    field        : ndarray.complex or complex
+                   Electric fields or an electric field.

 **Returns**

-    k            : float
+    amplitude    : float
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                   Amplitude or amplitudes of electric field(s).

 ## See also